breannansmith/scisim/readme.md

         mkdir build
         cd build

-5. Run CMake to create the build system with Qt4 and HDF5 enabled:
+5. Run CMake to create the build system with Qt5 and HDF5 enabled (todo: simplify the path settings, break into OS X and Linux):

+        export PATH="/usr/local/opt/qt/bin:$PATH"
-        cmake -DUSE_QT4=ON -DUSE_HDF5=ON ..
+        cmake -DUSE_QT5=ON -DUSE_HDF5=ON ..

 6. Build SCISim: